citysecs/CitySec/README.md

 # About CitySec

-CitySec covers all the local, Nordic CitySec communities across Finland.
+CitySec covers all the local CitySec communities across Nordics and Baltics.

 # Citysec groups